-Siebel System Administration Guide > Siebel Enterprise Server Architecture > About Siebel Server >
+Siebel System Administration Guide > Siebel Enterprise Server Architecture > About the Siebel Server >

 - Retrieves configuration information from the Siebel Gateway Name Server.
-For information on the Siebel Gateway Name Server, see About Siebel Gateway Name Server.
+For information about the Siebel Gateway Name Server, see About the Siebel Gateway Name Server.

 The total shared memory consists of a fixed amount for the Siebel Server itself, a block for each server component running on the server, and a block for each task.

-NOTE: If the Siebel Server System Service is improperly shut down, the.shm file may not be deleted by the Siebel Server System Service.
-In this case, delete (or rename) this file before restarting the Siebel Server System Service.
-(If this file is not visible, it may be a hidden file.)
+NOTE: If the Siebel Server system service is improperly shut down, then the SHM file might not be deleted by the Siebel Server system service.
+In this case, delete (or rename) this file before restarting the Siebel Server system service.
+If this file is not visible, then it might be a hidden file.

-- Siebel Connection Broker (alias SCBroker) server component opens a TCP port to accept inbound Application Object Manager (AOM) requests.
-If there are multiple instances of SCBroker on this Siebel Server, all instances listen on the same port.
+- Siebel Connection Broker (alias SCBroker) server component opens a TCP port to accept inbound Application Object Manager requests.
+If there are multiple instances of SCBroker on this Siebel Server, then all of the instances listen on the same port.

-- Opens TCP ports dynamically for non-AOM components as necessary, such as Workflow Process Manager.
+- Opens TCP ports dynamically for non-Application Object Manager components as necessary, such as Workflow Process Manager.

 - Forks single-threaded and multithreaded processes for background mode components enabled on the Siebel Server.
 The previously created ports are inherited to these processes.
-See About Server Component Processes (Shells) for details on these processes.
+For more information about these processes, see About Server Component Processes (Shells).

-- As server component processes start, each process updates the shared memory table with component availability and status information.
+- When server component processes start, each process updates the shared memory table with component availability and status information.
 SCBroker and SRBroker use this information for load balancing and routing purposes.

-NOTE: If the log folder or archive folder is locked or inaccessible, a log archive is not created.
+logarchive directory is locked or inaccessible, then a log archive is not created.